amthorn/qutex/docs/index.md

 ## Introduction

-Qutex is a basic Queue Management System that was designed as a Webex bot.
-The primary goal was to provide a system, interactable within Webex, that can be used to manage shared resources or any other task where a queue might be helpful.
+Qutex is a basic Queue Management System that was designed as a Cisco Webex bot.
+The primary goal was to provide a system, interactable within Cisco Webex, that can be used to manage shared resources or any other task where a queue might be helpful.
 It can be used to manage who is using a particular resource or it can be used to track whose turn it is to perform a particular task, such as doing Agile retrospectives or restocking the refridgerator.